 - Logo: Spend some time developing a good logo for your investment company.
 Your logo will be printed on company stationery, business cards, marketing materials and so forth.
 The right logo can increase customer trust and awareness of your brand.

 - Website: Likewise, a professional investment company website provides potential clients with information about the products and/or services you offer, your company’s history, and contact information.
-Importantly, remember that the look and feel of your website will affect how customers perceive you.
+Importantly, remember that the look and feel of your website will affect how potential clients perceive you.